taosdata/TDengine/docs/en/05-develop/01-connect/04-rust.md

 <!-- exclude -->
 :::note
-Replace  <token\> and <url\> with cloud token and URL.
-To obtain the value of cloud token and URL, please log in [TDengine Cloud](https://cloud.tdengine.com) and click "Connector" and then select "Rust".
+Replace  <DSN\> with real TDengine cloud DSN.
+To obtain the real value, please log in [TDengine Cloud](https://cloud.tdengine.com) and click "Connector" and then select "Rust".

 :::
 <!-- exclude-end -->